Prompt Engineering Guide

 If you’re interested in prompting, you’ve probably already come across this technique many times when finding prompt templates for different applications.
 Most of them start with: “I want you to act as …” or “You’re a …”

-This act of assigning a role to a model you’re prompting is called role prompting12 or role-play prompting3 or persona prompting45.
+This act of assigning a role to a Large Language Model (LLM) you’re prompting is called role prompting or role-play prompting or persona prompting.
 Here is an example of using role prompting:

 Astronaut